Blog Layout

 Difference Between Street Flushing and Street Sweeping

-Dorcus Srivaram • Jan 10, 2024
+Dorcus Srivaram • January 10, 2024

 If you’ve ever wondered about the difference between street flushing and street sweeping, you’re not alone.
 Many customers aren’t sure what these terms mean or how they affect their communities.
 In this article, we'll discuss the distinctions between these two services and their significance in maintaining clean streets.